 Fact

 GPs cannot initiate ADHD medication in the UK.
-A specialist must make the diagnosis and start treatment.
-GPs can only continue prescribing under a formal Shared Care Agreement.
+A specialist must diagnose and start treatment; GPs can only continue prescribing under a formal Shared Care Agreement.

 Myth